Dedicated to doing good

 The planet is a pretty brilliant place when you think about it – so we want to play our part in protecting it.

-That’s why we’ve committed to using 25% less packaging in 2025 than in 2019.
 We’ll likely always need packaging to keep our products fresh and safe to eat, but we’re getting smarter and are on the way to only using packaging that is both essential and made from the most sustainable materials.

 Animal welfare